JLab_logo_text_white1.jpg

 equipment

-ESH&Q Reporting Officer
+ES&H Reporting Officer

 Those whose duties and responsibilities are essential in carrying out critical operations or who have key knowledge, skills, or access to resources necessary to protect other people and/or Lab property.
 The designation of Essential Personnel is made by the respective department director or group leader, and the list should be reviewed at least quarterly to ensure accuracy.
 Note that Essential designations may be different for different types of emergencies; more than one list may be appropriate.

-Event (see also: Incident)
+event (see also: incident)

-The quality control functions performed by the manufacturer, fabricator, erector, or other parties authorized by Jefferson Lab which include nondestructive examinations such as visual, radiography, ultrasonic, eddy current, liquid penetrant, and magnetic particle methods.
+The quality control functions performed by the manufacturer, fabricator, erector, or other parties authorized by Jefferson Lab, which include nondestructive examinations such as visual, radiography, ultrasonic, eddy current, liquid penetrant, and magnetic particle methods.

 A person qualified and certified to perform examination duties.